aptos-labs/aptos-core/terraform/helm/fullnode/README.md

 This Helm chart deploys a public fullnode for the Aptos blockchain network.
 The fullnode connects to Aptos validators and synchronises the blockchain state to a persistent volume.
-It provides a [JSON-RPC interface][] for interacting with the blockchain.
+It provides a [REST API][] for interacting with the blockchain.